Statement 7: Asset and Liability Management (continued)

 The Australian Government has never fully funded its superannuation liabilities.
 The Commonwealth Sector Superannuation (CSS) Scheme and the Public Sector Superannuation (PSS) Scheme were closed to new members in 1990 and 2005 respectively.
 The Public Sector Superannuation Accumulation Plan was introduced from 1 July 2005 and provides fully funded accumulation benefits for new civilian employees.

 An actuarially determined discount rate is used to estimate the present value of future unfunded superannuation benefits.
+While recent yields on government bonds have been lower than average, the long‑term nature of the unfunded superannuation liability requires the use of a longer‑term discount rate.
+The value recorded on the balance sheet is highly sensitive to the discount rate used.
 Consistent with the latest Long Term Cost Reports for the civilian and military schemes, the discount rate currently applied is 6.0 per cent per annum.
-Owing to the long term nature of the unfunded superannuation liability, the value recorded on the balance sheet is highly sensitive to the discount rate used.

 As the superannuation liability is included in the Government's net worth and net financial worth aggregates, revaluations of the liability have an impact on these aggregates (see Note 1 in Budget Statement 9).